 There was a time when entrepreneurs and small business owners were able to negotiate commercial leases without a personal guarantee.
-Landlords were often willing to forgo a guarantee in exchange for higher rents, longer lease terms, or larger common area maintenance (CAM) fees, but now…?
-Well, let’s just say that the times are changing.
+Landlords were often willing to forgo a guarantee in exchange for higher rents, longer lease terms, or larger common area maintenance (CAM) fees.
+But now, when leasing commercial space, the times are changing.

 Landlords, like banks, think in terms of “reasonable risk.”
 If your business fails and defaults on its lease, then your landlord is liable for the balance.
 Recently, hard times for the commercial real estate market have caused landlords to reconsider what constitutes a reasonable amount of liability.